jakubzahumensky/Zahumensky_et_al_2022-Fiji_macros/README.md

-Image processing and analysis Fiji (ImageJ) macros used in:
+Fiji (ImageJ) macros used for automated image analysis in:

 **Zahumensky et al., 2022 - Microdomain Protein Nce102 Is a Local Sensor of Plasma Membrane Sphingolipid Balance**\
 *Microbiol Spectr* 10(4):e0196122\